KellyJoseph/iot-assignment/README.md

 Because the web app is only interacting with one instance of blynkapp.js running on my workstation, only one user can log in and track only one device at time, so while functional for one user at a time, this project is not suitable for multiple simultaneous users, which I doubt will be a problem!
+A video walkthrough of this project is available at https://youtu.be/Qp38Z7ObxOo